Hello and welcome to this month’s blog, covering two things very close to my heart, and very popular in the world at the moment, IT and Fitness.

 The two generally don’t go hand in hand so bear with me…

-Below is an informal take on my comparison into both… iTrent System implementations and the process of getting yourself fit and healthy.
+Below is an informal take on my comparison of both… iTrent System implementations and the process of getting yourself fit and healthy.

 Choosing a system (Creating a fitness goal)